contacthachami/alx-morocco-tech-club-form/FORM_ACCESS_CONTROL.md

 function confirmReading() {
   const confirmed = confirm(
     "Have you read the entire Volunteer Guide carefully?\n\n" + "✓ All volunteer roles and responsibilities\n" +
       "✓ Commitment requirements\n" +
       "✓ Benefits and expectations\n" +
       "✓ Application process\n\n" +
       "Click OK if you have read everything and are ready to apply."
   );

   if (confirmed) {
     // Save confirmation in browser storage
-    localStorage.setItem('guideReadConfirmed', 'true');
+    localStorage.setItem("guideReadConfirmed", "true");
-    localStorage.setItem('guideReadTimestamp', Date.now());
+    localStorage.setItem("guideReadTimestamp", Date.now());

     // Redirect with unlock parameter
     window.location.href = "index.html?guide=completed#apply";
   } else {
+    alert(
-    alert("Please take your time to read the complete guide carefully before applying.");
+      "Please take your time to read the complete guide carefully before applying."
+    );
   }
 }
 ```

 **What it does:**

 1. Shows confirmation dialog when button clicked
 2. If user confirms:
    - Saves `guideReadConfirmed = true` in localStorage